tpjov/Linux-Audit-Tool-Grp-14/README.md

 ```
 4. The tool has now been launched!

+**NOTE: sudo MUST be used, as certain audit checks require higher privileges!**

 ## CIS Benchmark PDF

 You can view or download the official CIS Benchmark PDF here: